If you are looking for a new career then a job in the Welsh Government is a great place to start.

 It is our policy to promote and integrate equality of opportunity into all aspects of our business including appointments.

 We welcome applications from individuals regardless of age; marriage (including equal/same sex marriage) and civil partnership; sexual orientation; sex, gender identity and expression; disability (whether they have an impairment or health condition); whether they are neurodivergent or use British Sign Language; race, religion or belief or pregnancy/maternity.

-We welcome and encourage applications from everyone, including groups currently underrepresented in our workforce such as people from a Black, Asian and Minority Ethnic people, LGBT+ people and disabled people.
+We welcome and encourage applications from everyone, including groups currently underrepresented in our workforce such as Black, Asian and Minority Ethnic people, LGBTI+ people and disabled people.